 Strugatz further wrote, “Mente detailed the most significant influencer-fueled initiative to date: #RevolveFestival at Coachella this past spring, which he called Revolve’s ‘own music festival.’
 Mente maintained that more than five billion press and social impressions were generated during Coachella, where the retailer outfitted more than 700 influencers.”

 Very few of those 700 individual influencers clearly disclosed that they were dressed by Revolve or connected with the e-commerce giant in a material capacity as required by the FTC.
 It is also noteworthy that Revolve’s Coachella event was just one of over 70 different activations in over 10 different countries in 2017.

-That makes for a significant number of Instagram posts that stand to run afoul of the FTC’s guidelines, and a whole lot of money in the mix, as well.
+That makes for a noteworthy number of Instagram posts that stand to run afoul of the FTC’s guidelines, assuming that a “significant minority” of consumers are misled, and a whole lot of money in the mix, as well.

 * This article was initially published in January 2018 and has been updated to include information about the #RevolveSummer activation.